oneananda/Software-Architecture-Best-Practices/Performance-Based Suggestions/Caching/README.md

 Use Case: Caching complex computed results that are expensive to generate but frequently needed, this is the very common and easy to implement.

 ### Edge Caching:

 Caching is done at the edge of the network, closer to the end-user, often used in combination with CDNs.

 Use Case: Further reduces latency by storing cached content near the user's location, enhancing the end-user experience.

+## Common Caching Strategies

+### Write-Through Cache:

+Data is written simultaneously in database and as well as in the caching, this ensures the cache is up-to-date

+Caching the data which is not used may cost you slightly.

+Use Case: Suitable when data consistency is a priority, and the application can tolerate slight performance overhead due to dual writes.